uct-cbio/proteomics-pipelines/README.md

 Access the proteomics test suite and data from public repository available here: https://thys_potgieter@bitbucket.org/thys_potgieter/cbio-proteogenomics-tests.git
 # MetaNovo
+A probabilistic database export tool with optional post-processing with !X Tandem.

 ## MetaNovo with PBS on a cluster
 ### 1. Clone the repository
 `git clone https://github.com/uct-cbio/proteomics-pipelines.git`